JoaoBaggio/mock_moov/README.md

 ## Learn More

 Feel free to visit the [deployed website](https://moov-mock.joaobaggio.com/) to explore everything firsthand.
 This project is purely for learning purposes and does not have any commercial intent.
-Its primary goal was to gain practical experience with Next.js/React.
+Its primary goal was to practice a little bit of Next.js/React.